SMI/SmiServices/README.md

 A tool ([BadMedicine.Dicom]) has been created that generates synthetic test DICOM images.
 [BadMedicine.Dicom] can be used to generate images for testing the service.
 It includes support for generating placeholder pixel data so that file size can be modelled.
 This helps with non functional testing of hardware when architecting an SmiServices deployment.

 Cohort building can be tested by generating synthetic EHR data with the sibling tool [BadMedicine].
 When used with the same seed as [BadMedicine.Dicom] relational database tables or CSV files of synthetic medical can be generated (e.g. biochemistry, prescribing, demography).

+Code coverage metrics are collected and hosted on [Coveralls](https://coveralls.io/github/SMI/SmiServices).
+This shows what proportion of lines of code in the codebase are covered by automated testing.
+It also allows visualisation of which parts of the codebase have less coverage.
+This ensures that no complex areas of suite are untested.
+Automated alerts are generated on pull requests that substantially lower the code coverage (add a lot of code without tests).

+Static analysis of the codebase is performed with [LGTM](https://lgtm.com/projects/g/SMI/SmiServices/alerts/).
+This identifies common coding errors such as missing null checks.
+Automated alerts are generated on pull requests in which such errors are detected.

 Manually testing and debugging integration/unit tests requires having the relevant tool dependencies installed.
 Tests are decorated with an attribute that indicates which dependencies(if any) are required.
 These include: